saum-ps/network-analysis/Plan.md

 * Ten callable functions (≤ 25 lines each) answer the scorecard questions (top ties, reciprocity, churn, spam, …).
 * Temporal signals computed on **7-day rolling windows** (trend, churn, bursts).

+*CNS timestamps are relative to study start, not Unix.
+We assume study_start = datetime(2013, 9, 1) based on metadata from the CNS paper and weekly activity patterns.

 ## 6 .
 Atomic Development Steps
 > Each task number is referenced in parentheses for `TASKS.md` to link back.